The View on Raccoon Ridge

 New Jersey is one of the top birding and hawk spotting areas in the USA.
 And, in 1994, the 12 New Jersey hawk-watches tallied 160,000 hawks during the fall migration.
 Raccoon Ridge alone, averages about 15,000 raptor sightings each year, during the September to December period.

-The lower trail is bordered by a pretty stream and wild rhododendron.
-After a cold night, the area along the stream is often bejeweled with icicles.
+Park you car and head from Mohican on the Appalachian Trail southwest about 2 1/2 miles, about an hour's walk to Raccoon Ridge.
 The views down the slope to the lower reservoir at Yards Creek are delightful, and serve as useful excuses to slow down the heart rate without confessing to your colleagues that you are definitely feeling the ascent.
 Woodpeckers seem to own this area, along with the ever-present chickadees, tufted titmice, and nuthatches.
-Last year, our trip to the top was cheered on by the "wikka, wikka, wikka" of several pileated woodpeckers.
-While we saw four species of woodpeckers before returning to our car, the giant pileated was certainly the most spectacular.
-Look for them about 15 minutes from the parking area.

 Raptors are wonderful to see.
 They glide quietly and effortlessly as they ride the thermals but, with the exception of the Osprey (the fish-hawk), most raptors will avoid crossing large bodies of water--they must conserve energy and need thermals to help gain altitude.
 That is why Cape May is such a good spotting area.
 The raptors will funnel down to Cape May and spend a lot of time thinking (oh that's right, birds don't think) about how to get to Delaware.
 They cluster there, and many will go back up the west coast of NJ until they feel better about crossing the Delaware Bay.
 Others will wait for a hefty tail-wind to help in the crossing.